This Charter is developed to:

 Performance monitoring: Overseeing the conduct and performance of the Group to ensure they are being properly and appropriately managed.
 To discharge this duty the Board will give specific and regular attention to:

-Delegations of authority: Reviewing, approving and, where appropriate, revising the delegations of authority from the Board to the CEO and significant delegations from the CEO to management.
-These delegations must be clearly conveyed to empower the CEO and the management team to run the Group.
+Delegations of authority: Reviewing, approving and, where appropriate, revising the delegations of authority from the Board to the Managing Director and significant delegations from the Managing Director to Management.
+These delegations must be clearly conveyed to empower the Managing Director and the Management team to run the Group.

 Committees: Overseeing the work of the Board Committees including determining the need for specific Committees, reviewing the need for those Committees on an ongoing basis, receiving reports from, reviewing the work of, and considering the recommendations made by each Committee.